 between infancy and age 2.
 Both boys and girls are affected equally.
 Retinoblastoma

 can happen in either eye.
-But in about 25% to 30% of the cases, the tumor is in both
+But in about 1 in 4 cases, the tumor is in both eyes.

 Symptoms of retinoblastoma may include: